leventarican/leventarican.github.io/content/android-persistence.md

 }
 ```

 Ok now described our tables and our interaction.
-Finally the creation of an database works
+Finally we define a database _abstract_ class which extends `RoomDatabase`.
+It's abstact because Room will do the implementation for us.
 ```kotlin
 @Database(entities = arrayOf(Developer::class), version = 1)
 abstract class AppDatabase : RoomDatabase() {